finnp/png-itxt/readme.md

 ```

 ### png-itxt set
 This command allows you to add iTXt chunk to an image.
-For example the following command will add a chunk with keyword pizza and the value delicious to an image form the file input.png and then save it to output.png.
-A full list of all the avilable options is at the end of this section.
+For example the following command will add a chunk with keyword pizza and the value delicious to an image from the file input.png and then save it to output.png.
+The command can also be used to read data from stdin and output the result to stdout so that you can pipe the information between commands.
+Note that this tool will only add iTXt chunks.

 ```
 png-itxt set -k pizza -d delicious -o output.png input.png
 ```

+A full list of all the avilable options available for use with the set command are shown below.

 ```
   Usage: png-itxt-set [options] <fileIn.png>